Rules

 The contest is open to all Miami-Dade Elementary, Middle and High School students

-in grades 3 – 12.
-There is a one-time fee of $10 which can be waived for students in needs and for any student applied by their school teacher.
+in grades 3 – 12, whether attending public or private schools or being homeschooled.
+There is a one-time fee of $10 which is waived for students in need, for any student applied directly by their current school teacher, and for Miami-Dade homeschooled students.

 Writers may submit: